slowrunner/Carl/Projects/LogValueAndPlot/README.md

 **Introduction:**

-- To run it:
+- To run:
+  python(3) logBattV.py
+  ./logBattV.py
-  python3 logBattV.py  or ./logBattV.py   or ./logBattV.py > logBattV.out 2>&1 &
+  ./logBattV.py > logBattV.out 2>&1 &

-  python3 plotBattV.py
+  ./plotBattV.py
+  ./plotBattLife.py

 - logBattV.py:  Checks battery voltage periodically, and writes value to csv file
 - plotBattV.py: Creates a graphic of voltage vs wall-clock-time in battV-<date>.png
+- plotBattLife.py:  Creates a graphic of voltage vs up time in battLife-<date>.png

 - .csv files are written to      <base_folder>/battV/csv/         (created if not existing)
 - .png plot files are written to <base_folder>/battV/pic/         (created if not existing)